Dec 20, 2009

 Dear Miss Manners:

 Last night we went to a dinner party at the home of some neighbors we've never visited before they have a big dining room, and it was all fixed up with candles and everything, so I asked the hostess where I should sit.
 She said, “Oh, just sit anywhere,“ and so I did.
 Then the host said, “No, I'm sitting there“ -- it was a sort of oval table, so I couldn't tell what was to be the head of it -- so I moved.
 I picked another place, but then we were told to get up to get our food from the buffet table, and somebody else sat down in that place.
 So then I took my plate and sat down again -- you notice that this is now the third time I've tried to sit down and have dinner -- and guess who comes and sits next to me?
 My wife.
-I know married couples aren't supposed to sit next to each other dinners, but I didn't know she'd been sitting there was now up to getting her plate filled.
-I got fed up when the hostess that a store I was and said, “Oh, you two can’t can sit next to each other,“ and my wife sat there as if she wasn't ever going to move.
+I know married couples aren't supposed to sit next to each other dinners, but I didn't know she'd been sitting there was now up to get her plate filled.
+I got fed up when the hostess saw where I was and said, “Oh, you two can’t can sit next to each other,“ and my wife sat there as if she wasn't ever going to move.
 But I still was nice, and I said, “Okay, where do you want me to sit? “ and the hostess said, “Oh, sit anywhere,“ and when I looked at her -- and this is now the third time she or her husband had made me move -- she said, “I mean anywhere else. “ So I took my plate and went and sat in the living room.
 Would you mind telling me what the hell “Sit anywhere“ means?

 Gentle reader: